-Jeanne Allen is the Founder and CEO of the Center for Education Reform (CER), the nation’s premiere leader in advancing innovation and opportunity in education.
+Jeanne Allen pioneered the Center for Education Reform (CER) in 1993 to restore excellence to education and built it into the nation’s leading voice for innovation and opportunity in education.

 Almost 30 years later, CER continues to help unite education innovators, advance and defend sound policy, rally parents and make the cause of education freedom the most important domestic issue of our time.
 In 2021, with Covid making transparent the deficiencies of the traditional education system, CER launched the $1 million STOP Award to Transform Education – now the Yass Prize – in partnership with CER Director and long time education philanthropist Janine Yass, to honor education providers who deliver outstanding education for students.
 The mission of STOP – which stands for Sustainable, Transformational, Outstanding and Permissionless education – is to speed up the pace of improving student lives and affect as many students as possible, and bringing learning into the 21st century.
 In 2022, the initiative will award more than $16 million to educators around the country.

 A respected national thought leader for more than three decades, Jeanne has written and appeared extensively throughout the media.
 She has contributed her analysis and voice to hundreds of outlets from NBC to FOX, the Wall Street Journal to the Washington Post.

 Jeanne Allen is a regular contributor to Forbes Online, authors a weekly newsletter entitled Forza, hosts her own podcast, in Piazza, and is a sought after speaker.
 She has been a trusted advisor to policymakers and philanthropists and serves on numerous boards and posts including managing director of the StartEd Accelerator, founding advisor to the Modern States Education Alliance, and an integral member of the ASU-GSV community since its inception in 2010.